fdobad/doctest/docs/README.md

 import pip
 pip.main(['install', 'my-package-name'])
 ```
-Replace 'my-package-name' and repeat this line with each package from the `requirements.txt` file (inside the zipped folder, [here](https://github.com/fdobad/fire2am-qgis-plugin/blob/main/requirements.txt) or [here](requirements.txt)), (ignore the warnings) and restart QGIS.
+Replace 'my-package-name' and repeat this line with each package from the [requirements.txt](./requirements.txt) file, ignore the warnings and restart QGIS.

 | force pip on python console |
 | --- |